-With our massive O-ring stocks in Nitrile, Viton and PTFE, you can be assured of quick delivery when you need it.
+With our massive stocks of O-rings in Nitrile, Viton and PTFE, you can be assured of quick delivery, when you need it.

 The ‘O’ Ring is a simple, versatile, economical but essential component with a vast range of uses.

-The most common of these is a static seal replacing a gasket or sealing washer, but it can also be utilised as a single or double acting dynamic seal.
+The most common of these is a static seal replacing a gasket or sealing washer, but it can also be used as a single or double acting dynamic seal.

 To download our O-ring size chart, please click here